-- Students must achieve a course grade of at least a "C" (80) in each nursing course and at least a "C" in each nonnursing course to progress through the Nursing AAS degree. - As of January 2014, students may take some general education courses with nursing courses.
-Students are eligible for progression to the next semester at the conclusion of each course in the program based on successful completion of the prerequisite and co-requisite courses. - Students who fail any two nursing courses or are not successful after two attempts (withdraw or fail) in the same course may not continue in the Nursing program.
+- Students must maintain a cumulative GPA of at least 2.0. - Students must achieve a course grade of at least "C" (80) in each nursing course and at least "C" in each non-nursing course to progress through the Nursing AAS degree. - The clinical portion of designated nursing courses is evaluated as "Pass/Fail."
+A student who does not meet the clinical learning outcomes will fail the course. - Students may take some general education courses with nursing courses.
+Students are eligible for progression to the next semester at the conclusion of each course in the program based on successful completion of the prerequisite and corequisite courses.

+- Students who fail any two nursing courses or are not successful after two attempts (withdraw or fail) in the same course may not continue in the Nursing program. - Students may enroll in only one clinical nursing course at a time. - Students who fail clinical based on any aspect of Professional Behavior will not be eligible for re-admission.
+Application to the Reynolds Practical Nursing program may be at risk.

 PROGRESSION STATUS: Reynolds has entered into an implied contract with all accepted Nursing program students via the Reynolds catalog.
-The catalog indicates that once accepted into the Nursing program a student can complete the program within two years, assuming the student attends four consecutive semesters (summer is a session, not a semester).
+The catalog indicates that once accepted into the Nursing program a student can complete the program within two years, assuming the student attends four consecutive semesters.
+(Summer is a session, not a semester.)
 Continuation in the program is conditional upon those factors identified in the "Progression through the Program" statement.